2023 Cook Out 400

 The 2023 Cook Out 400 was a NASCAR Cup Series race held on July 30, 2023, at Richmond Raceway in Richmond, Virginia.
 Contested over 400 laps on the .75 mi D-shaped short track, it was the 22nd race of the 2023 NASCAR Cup Series season.
+The Cook Out 400 was event 3/3 of the NASCAR Cup Series at Richmond Raceway, and was conclusive in the race weekend.

 Report

 Background

 Richmond Raceway, the track where the race was held.

 Richmond Raceway (RR), formerly known as Richmond International Raceway (RIR), is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia, in Henrico County.
 It hosts the NASCAR Cup Series, the NASCAR Xfinity Series, NASCAR Craftsman Truck Series and the IndyCar series.
 Known as "America's premier short track", it formerly hosted two USAC sprint car races.